 - 1.4.1 Any decision regarding the ability of a dog to participate in a sanctioned class or to finish a class safely is the responsibility of the Event Official and/or the Organizer.
 However, if the participant is able to present a valid certificate from a veterinarian indicating the dog's ability to participate in the class, it will take precedence over the Official's opinion. - 1.4.2 Visible Weakness: A dog showing any sign of illness, infection or weakness (contagious or not) will be disqualified and may be required to leave the event site.
-The Event Organizer and the Event Official reserve the right to make all inquiries necessary to this determination. - 1.4.3 Dogs in Heat: A dog in heat will be able to participate only if she is kept at the back of the event site where she is not disturbing the other dogs.
-In addition, she must be kept under surveillance at all times and may not be tied out unattended.
+The Event Organizer and the Event Official reserve the right to make all inquiries necessary to this determination. - 1.4.3 Dogs in Heat: When she is not racing, a dog in heat must be kept in a secure space where she is not disturbing other dogs.
+A dog in heat may not be tied out unattended.